Stories Move People. Statistics Don't.

 But here's the truth: they rarely inspire anyone to give.

-What moves people to action isn't a number on a spreadsheet.
-It's a story.
+What moves people to action isn't a number on a spreadsheet, it’s your story.

-That's where film and video campaigns make all the difference.
-They turn your mission from data points into something real, something felt, something people can't forget.
+That's where film comes in.
+It turns your mission from data points into something real.
+Something felt.
+Something people won’t forget.

-A single person's story stays with us longer than any statistic.
-When donors hear how your work changed someone's life, they don't just understand your impact.
-They feel it.
+As humans, we're wired for stories.
+When donors hear how your work changed someone's life, they don't just understand your impact, they can feel it and that's what drives action.

 Emotion drives generosity.
 People don't give because they calculated ROI.
 They give because something moved them.